Dynamic Support Register

 If you contact the DSR for yourself or someone close to you, here’s what will happen next:

-1. We’ll contact you within 5 working days to ask more questions and understand what you need.
+1. We’ll contact you within 5 working days to ask more questions to help understand what you need.
 This will help us manage your request better.

 2. The information you tell us will be discussed in our DSR meetings, which happen every two weeks on Thursdays.
 These meetings include key people from healthcare, social care and education.
 There will be a discussion about your current needs, how risky your situation is, and what kind of help is available.